matkijahenkilo/tsih-robo-ktx/README.md

 Preferably rename and move that .jar into your bot folder and run it with `java -jar tsih-robo-ktx.jar`

-## Huge thanks
+## Huge thanks to

-This project wouldn't be possible without:

-- People that developed JDA, JDA-ktx, lavaplayer and gallery-dl
+- People that developed the libraries/programs JDA, JDA-ktx, lavaplayer, youtube-source, gallery-dl, yt-dlp, ffmpeg, Flyway, Hibernate and SQLite
 - JDA Discord server's brilliant minds for helping me deal with my stupidity
-- Asuran95 and rafaelrc7 for telling me the bot was based and that I should rewrite most of the scripts
+- Asuran95 and rafaelrc7 for telling me the bot was based and that I should rewrite most of the code
 - Ikuse for making incentivising Tsih art to keep the darkness away
 - Riiya for not rebranding Tsih into Tewi in his server
-- Lela for supporting this project
 - My teacher for presenting me Kotlin
 - People that use tsih-robo (and criticised her)
 - SaucyBot for being a worthy opponent
+- Lua language and Discordia library for jumpstarting my obsession for programming discord bots
 - Other people that I forgot to mention